ddotta/quartoify/README.md

 - **RStudio code sections support**: Recognizes RStudio code sections (`####`, `====`, `----`) and converts them to proper markdown headers with correct indentation levels
 - **Comment preservation**: Regular comments are converted into explanatory text
 - **Code organization**: R code is automatically organized into executable blocks
-- **Customizable YAML header**: Ability to define title, author, and output format
+- **Customizable YAML header**: Ability to define title, author, and other parameters
 - **Table of contents**: Automatic generation of a table of contents in the Quarto document with proper depth
-- **Automatic HTML rendering**: Optionally renders the .qmd file to HTML and opens it in your browser (enabled by default)
+- **Automatic HTML rendering**: Optionally renders the .qmd file to HTML and opens it in your browser (disabled by default)

 ## Installation